Porinita-Hoque/Online-Pharmacy-Management-System/README.md

 The Online Pharmacy Management System consists of three main components:

 ### Admin Component
-<p align="justify">The admin component provides comprehensive control over the entire system.
-Key features include:</p>
+The admin component provides comprehensive control over the entire system.
+Key features include:
 - Login functionality for admin authentication.
 - Dashboard to display system statistics, such as total sales, stock status, and pending orders.
 - Inventory management to add, update, and delete medicines.